Multilingual Vision-Language Models, A Survey: Conclusions

 \section{Conclusions}

 This survey examines multilingual vision-language models and their evaluation benchmarks.
-It analyzes 31 models and 21 benchmarks released between 2020 and 2025 and discusses patterns in development timelines, training objectives, and evaluation practices.
+It analyzes 33 models and 23 benchmarks released between 2020 and 2025 and discusses patterns in development timelines, training objectives, and evaluation practices.

 Multilingual vision-language models lag behind their monolingual counterparts and language-only multilingual models.
-The field has moved from encoder-only architectures (13 models) optimized for classification to decoder-only models (13 models) capable of generative tasks, with parameter counts increasing from 100-400 million to over 2 trillion parameters.
-However, the biggest and best-performing models from commercial entities suffer from transparency issues.
-Their documentation emphasizes architectural innovations while providing limited details about training data composition and language distribution.
-This undermines reproducibility and assessment of actual multilingual capabilities.
+The field has moved from encoder-only architectures (14 models) optimized for classification to decoder-only models (14 models) capable of generative tasks, with parameter counts increasing from 100--400 million to over 2 trillion parameters.
+However, the biggest and most successful models from commercial entities often suffer from transparency issues.
+Their documentation emphasizes architectural innovations but provides limited details on the composition of the training data and the language distribution.
+This undermines reproducibility and the assessment of actual multilingual capabilities.